Skip to content

 Hitting

 At its heart, backgammon is a racing game.
 When you hit an opponent’s checker you effectively send that piece back to the beginning of the race.
 This creates a huge advantage, particularly if you hit a checker in your opponent’s home board.
 Imagine that your opponent has moved one of their back checkers all of the way into their home board and then you hit it.
 That will send the checker back to the bar, losing twenty pips.
 They then need to run the checker all of the way around the board again, after re-entering.
 This confers a massive advantage, which is multiplied if you can hit more than one checker.
-The general rule of thumb in backgammon is to take every opportunity you can for hitting your opponent’s checkers.
+The general rule of thumb in backgammon is to take every opportunity you can to hit your opponent’s checkers.

 Link to Jaques mahogany backgammon set.